tc39/notes/meetings/2016-09/sept-27.md

 JHD: This is a refactoring hazard, in case someone adds /u to an existing RegExp

 MM: I'm proposing that we leave these on for Unicode RegExps, as per Claude's proposal, which just cuts things off for subclassing

 DE: Claude's proposal stashes the Realm on the RegExp in RegExpAlloc, and checks it from RegExpBuiltinExec

 MM: We should revisit this mechanism after Stage 1

-MS: How should we discourage people from using it?
+MLS: How should we discourage people from using it?

 EF: How about we put that language on MDN?